agourlay/lazy-tail/Readme.md

 // starts an HTTP server on the provided port to expose logs. def start(port: Int): Unit

-// returns an akka-http Route containing the lazy-tail logic. def route()(implicit system: ActorSystem): server.Route
+// returns an Akka-http Route containing the lazy-tail logic. def route()(implicit system: ActorSystem): server.Route

 // returns an Akka-stream Source of LazyLog.